jmelo11/quantsupport/book/src/getting-started/first-swap.md

 | `with_date_generation_rule(DateGenerationRule)`       | `Backward` for bullet legs                       |
 | `with_end_of_month(bool)`                             | `false`                                          |

-Internally, leg `0` is fixed and has the swap's side.
-Leg `1` is floating, references `MarketIndex::SOFR`, and has the opposite side.
+Internally, legs are stored in a vector, where leg `0` is fixed and has the swap's side and leg `1` is floating, references `MarketIndex::SOFR`, and has the opposite side.
 Both are bullet legs, so their notionals do not amortize.
-The example overrides the floating-leg frequency from its quarterly default to semiannual.
+In this example we choose to override the floating-leg frequency from its quarterly default to semiannual.

 ## 2. Add the trade layer